 Develop the ability to recall and apply knowledge rapidly and accurately.

-Independently select and use a range of mathematical resources and effectively use a range of recording methods.
+Independently select and use a range of mathematical resources, use efficient and appropriate strategies for calculating and effectively use a range of recording methods.

 Develop the ability to think logically and reason mathematically using mathematical language effectively and confidently.

 To solve problems by applying their mathematical understanding whilst valuing the process of enquiry as well as the answer.